 Models

-In the Graphite, varies models provide the fundamental data structures that underpin the event-driven workflow.
+In Graphite, various models provide the fundamental data structures that underpin the event-driven workflow.
 Message represents the content exchanged between users, assistants, and language models, enabling consistent communication and processing.
 Event captures the various actions and state changes in the system, from workflow initiation to final outputs.
-Meanwhile, Topic defines the named channels where events are published and consumed, establishing a structured mechanism for coordinating data flow across the platform.
+Topics define the named channels where events are published and consumed, establishing a structured mechanism for coordinating data flow across the platform.
+Additional models include Command for encapsulating tool execution logic and InvokeContext for maintaining workflow state across operations.

 Message